-- What current job should you list on LinkedIn while you’re unemployed?
+- What current job should you put on LinkedIn while you’re unemployed?

-You’ll need a strategy for LinkedIn that helps head off questions, while drawing more employer traffic and representing your personal brand.
+You’ll need a strategy for LinkedIn that helps head off questions, while drawing employer traffic and representing your personal brand.

-Here’s how to write a strong LinkedIn Profile that ignores your unemployed status and puts the focus back on your TALENT and VALUE PROPOSITION:
+Here’s how to write a strong LinkedIn Profile that, unemployed or not, that puts the focus back on your TALENT and VALUE PROPOSITION:

-1 – What to put in your LinkedIn HEADLINE when unemployed.
+How to update your LinkedIn HEADLINE when unemployed.

-Here’s where you’ll want to ensure your leadership value proposition (NOT than your unemployment status) stands out.
+Here’s where you’ll want to ensure your leadership value proposition quickly stands out.

-After all, your Headline is prime real estate—displayed in nearly EVERY interaction you’ll have on the site AND the #1 most heavily weighted field in LinkedIn’s indexing scheme.
+Remember, your Headline is prime real estate — displayed in nearly EVERY interaction you’ll have on LinkedIn AND the #1 most heavily weighted field in LinkedIn’s indexing scheme.

 In other words, get your Headline right, even if you don’t touch the other fields!

-These examples (making full use of your Headline’s 220 characters) show how you can make your message clear to employers, without the negative connotation of “unemployed” in your Headline:
+These examples (making full use of the Headline’s 220 characters) show how you can make your message clear without any negative connotation:

 Revenue Officer.
 Consistent #1 Market Share & Customer Acquisition for US, Canada, & India.
 Aligns Sales, Marketing, Channels, Analytics, & CRM for Customer Experience in Telecom, SaaS, or Retail

 IT Director, VP of IT.
-Infrastructure, Applications, & Networking Leadership.
-Managed Services, DevOps, Agile, Automation, & IT Security.
-Creates Efficient IT Teams Delivering Cost Savings & Business Capabilities
+Infrastructure, Applications, & Networking.
+Managed Services, DevOps, Agile, AI, Automation, & Cyber Security.
+Creates Efficient Teams Delivering Cost Savings & Business Capabilities

 - Use job postings and review other LinkedIn Profiles to build a keyword list similar to these examples.
 Keywords are critical in your Headline, because they attract employers and increase your traffic through the site’s algorithm.

-See A Fast Formula for a Powerful LinkedIn Headline for more insight on creating an effective Headline that attracts employers.
+See A Fast Formula for a Powerful LinkedIn Headline for more insight on creating a Headline that attracts attention.

-2 – What to put in your LinkedIn ABOUT / SUMMARY section when unemployed.
+How to Update your LinkedIn ABOUT section when unemployed.